Zara Larsson discography

-Swedish singer and songwriter Zara Larsson has released five studio albums, six extended plays, 37 singles (including 7 as a featured artist), 7 promotional singles and 36 music videos.
-Five of Larsson's singles, "Uncover", "Lush Life", "Never Forget You", "Ain't My Fault" and "Symphony" have topped the charts in Sweden.
+The Swedish singer Zara Larsson has released five studio albums, six extended plays (EPs), 37 singles (including seven as a featured artist), seven promotional singles, and 36 music videos.
+Five of Larsson's singles, "Uncover", "Lush Life", "Never Forget You", "Ain't My Fault", and "Symphony" have topped the charts in Sweden.
 "Uncover" and "Lush Life" peaked in the top five in Norway, Sweden, the Netherlands, Belgium and Denmark, and in the top ten in France.

-In October 2014, Larsson released her debut studio album, 1, which topped the Swedish Albums Chart and was certified platinum in her home country, while reaching number 28 in Norway and number 33 in Denmark.
-Larsson's second album, So Good, was released internationally on 17 March 2017.
+Her debut studio album, 1 (2014), topped the Swedish Albums Chart and was certified platinum in her home country, while reaching number 28 in Norway, and number 33 in Denmark.
+Her second studio album, So Good, was released on 17 March 2017.
 It topped the Swedish Albums Chart and reached the top 10 in several countries, including Australia, New Zealand, Norway, Denmark and the United Kingdom.

-Larsson's third album, Poster Girl, was released internationally on 5 March 2021.
-It was her second album released internationally, and peaked at number three in her native Sweden.
-The album was preceded by four singles including the 2018 hit "Ruin My Life".
+Her third studio album, Poster Girl, was released internationally on 5 March 2021.
+It was her second album to be released internationally and peaked at number three in her native Sweden.
+The album was preceded by four singles, including the 2018 hit "Ruin My Life".
 "Don't Worry Bout Me" and "All the Time" were also released prior to the album, but were not included on the standard edition and only included on the Japanese edition.

-On 1 December 2023, Larsson released her sixth (and first Christmas) extended play Honor the Light, which topped the Swedish Albums Chart and became her third release to reach number one in her home country.
+On 1 December 2023, Larsson released her sixth (and first Christmas) extended play (EP), Honor the Light, which topped the Swedish Albums Chart and became her third release to reach number one in her home country.
 The EP was preceded by the release of two singles: "Memory Lane" and "Winter Song", which were both released a week prior to the EP's release.

-Larsson's fourth studio album Venus was released on 9 February 2024.
-The singles "Can't Tame Her", "End of Time", "On My Love" with David Guetta and "You Love Who You Love" supported the album's release.
+Her fourth studio album, Venus (2024), which features four singles with "Can't Tame Her", "End of Time", "On My Love" (with David Guetta), and "You Love Who You Love" supporting the album's release.
+Her fifth studio album, Midnight Sun (2025), reached number one in Sweden, becoming her fourth album to reach the summit in her native country.